20 Breathtaking Fall Hikes to Take in the Hudson Valley

 A post shared by KFT (@ferg104)

 With 1,000 acres to its name, the nonprofit nature preserve helps protect nature with preserved flowers, wildlife exhibits, and educational programs for all ages.
-This park has 15 miles of trails ranging from 0.9 to 6.5 miles long, along with numerous lakes and ponds to explore along the way.
+This park has 15 miles of trails that are perfect for fall hikes, ranging from 0.9 to 6.5 miles long, along with numerous lakes and ponds to explore along the way.

 Our Digital Partners